oblivia-simplex/Narrativity/1_joyce.md

-I had meanwhile read all the Fu Manchu novels of Sax Rohmer, intrigued the Chinese Doctor\'s ceaseless attempts to appropriate the world by abducting experts in all fields, whose task was to analyse and replicate in enhanced form all aspects of the workaday world.
-It matched my sense as a child that what I saw in mirrors was a world diligently assembled by unseen agents to match that which I inhabited, and I watched carefully for small discrepancies to justify that sense, but never found them, and the specialists of Fu Manchu\'s underworld empire attended only to the great realms of science, technology, politics, always were disbanded by resurgent law before their analysis could address the classified advertisments in the newspapers, the torn betting slips outside a bookie\'s shop, the inconsequential gabbling of drunks in a pub.
+I had meanwhile read all the Fu Manchu novels of Sax Rohmer, intrigued the Chinese Doctor's ceaseless attempts to appropriate the world by abducting experts in all fields, whose task was to analyse and replicate in enhanced form all aspects of the workaday world.
+It matched my sense as a child that what I saw in mirrors was a world diligently assembled by unseen agents to match that which I inhabited, and I watched carefully for small discrepancies to justify that sense, but never found them, and the specialists of Fu Manchu's underworld empire attended only to the great realms of science, technology, politics, always were disbanded by resurgent law before their analysis could address the classified advertisments in the newspapers, the torn betting slips outside a bookie's shop, the inconsequential gabbling of drunks in a pub.
 The workings of what I came to know, through Marx, Adorno and Benjamin, as phantasmagoria fascinated and appalled me.
-And how is responsibility to be assigned across mock-worlds if not through the causal chains which are narrative\'s stock-in-trade?
+And how is responsibility to be assigned across mock-worlds if not through the causal chains which are narrative's stock-in-trade?

 Therefore: